danielfarias09/danielfarias09/README.md

 ### Hi there 👋

+I'm Daniel Farias, I have experience with web and mobile development.
+In my free time I like to listen to podcasts, play video games, go out with friends and travel.

+- Code: Java(Web and Mobile), JavaScript, TypeScript, HTML, CSS;
+- Tools: Spring, Hibernate, Angular, Ionic, Bootstrap;

 <!--
 **danielfarias09/danielfarias09** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.